Skip to main content.

 Deb Scott over at Stony Moss wrote a nice post about how Birds Nobody Loves looks, works and reads on iPads, Kindles and paper so I figured I’d put something up here by way of explaining how it came to exist in its various forms.

-I kicked around the idea of doing Birds Nobody Loves as an e-book but an illustrated book of poetry seemed like it would carry a pretty steep learning curve for a first e-book what with the whole line break issue and that kept me from pursuing it until I read Nic Sebastian’s Dark and Like a Web on my phone (before buying the paperback) and saw how well it worked.
+I kicked around the idea of doing Birds Nobody Loves as an e-book but an illustrated book of poetry seemed like it would carry a pretty steep learning curve for a first e-book what with the whole line break issue and that kept me from pursuing it until I read NS’s Dark and Like a Web on my phone (before buying the paperback) and saw how well it worked.
 I read her blog posts on the subject and learned how she used Dave Bonta’s hanging indent solution in her e-books and so, I decided to give it a try.

 I coded the EPUB version of Birds Nobody Loves using eCub.
 It was surprisingly easy for me considering I’ve spent a lot of time playing with the HTML and CSS on this blog over the years.
 That was the biggest surprise for me: an e-book is nothing but a series of web pages governed by a CSS file.
 Who knew?